lamnd09/lamnd09/README.md

 # Welcome

 **Lam Duc Nguyen** is a Blockchain Solution Architect, Senior DevOps Engineer.
-I have worked in Blockchain, IoT and AI/ML systems since 2017.
+I have worked on Blockchain, IoT and AI/ML systems since 2017.

 **In summary:**